-It’s 2017 now, if you haven’t heard, and email marketing is still not dead.
-In fact, email is flourishing!
-There’s never been a more exciting time to be part of the email world.
-We’re bombarded from all sides with technological advances.
-However, there’s still something basic we’re not doing enough of; accessibility.
+There’s never been a more exciting time to be part of the email world; we’re bombarded from all sides with technological advances and new ways to engage subscribers.
+However, there’s still something we’re not doing enough of: accessibility.

-A lot of accessibility issues in email marketing stem from development.
-There are quite a few quick, actionable code changes we can make.
+Many accessibility issues in email marketing stem from development.
+One great place to start is having a solid email code foundation.
+After that, there are a few quick code changes we can make to fix these problems.

 Use Semantic Code

-Proper use of the <title> tag has two benefits for our emails.
-Firstly, it’ll set a title on the tab of the webpage when viewing the email in a browser, rather than an email client.
-More importantly, it provides a title and some context for users with assistive technology, such as screen readers.
+Proper use of the <title> tag has two benefits email subscribers.
+First, this tag will set a title on the tab of the webpage when viewing the email in a browser.
+It also provides a title and some context for users with assistive technology, such as screen readers.

-A bit of myth busting with this one, a lot of people still like to use title=”” to add titles to links.
-Where possible, we should avoid setting titles on links altogether.
-Stick to including the key information either as part of the text or the link itself.
-Screen readers will break their reading pattern to read the title and it can cause issues.
+A lot of people still like to use title=”” to add titles to links.
+Where possible, avoid setting titles on links.
+Instead, stick to including the key information either as part of the text or the link itself.
+Screen readers will break their reading pattern to read the title and it can make the content harder to understand.

-I’m sure most readers of this blog are aware by now of the importance of alt text.
-You should already be setting it to ensure your email is still legible before images load.
+Most email developers and marketers know the importance of alt text; you should set it to ensure your email is still readable before the images load.

-Alt tags also serve a purpose in accessibility!
-Setting the right alt text will enable screen readers to accurately describe images to those using them.
+Alt tags also serve a purpose in accessibility.
+Setting the right alt text will enable screen readers to accurately describe images.
 However, not all images need alt text.
-If your image is purely for the aesthetics of the email, such as a spacer gif or shadow, be sure to set an empty alt=”” on the image.
-This simply tells the screen reader to skip over these images.
+If you’re using an image purely for the aesthetics of the email (such as a spacer GIF or shadow), be sure to set an empty alt=”” on the image.
+This tells the screen reader to skip over these images.

-Fixing our tables is another very quick fix that, arguably, makes the biggest difference to email code.
-This fantastic piece of code was shown to me by Mark Robbins and it makes a world of difference.
-Simply add the below to your tables.
+Fixing tables is another quick fix that arguably makes the biggest difference to email code.
+This fantastic tip was shown to us by Mark Robbins and it makes a world of difference.
+Simply add the below code to your tables:

-This uses ARIA (more on that later, I promise) to tell the screen reader that this isn’t a data table, which is the intended use of tables in HTML, rather it’s a presentation table.
-This makes reading the content a lot more intuitive for screen readers.
+This uses Assistive Rich Internet Applications (ARIA) to tell the screen reader that this isn’t a data table, which is the intended use of tables in HTML, but a presentation table.
+This makes reading email content a lot more intuitive for screen readers.

 General Email Considerations